strozfriedberg/LAVA/README.md

 `should_not_match` - List of strings that should fail one of conditions needed for should_match.

 ## Design Decisions
-- If a file is is out of order at any point, the time processing will halt, and the "number of records processed for time analysis" will be set to 0 for that file.
+- If a file is is out of order at any point, the time processing will halt, and any time related statistics that file will be disregarded (min/max time, largest time gap, number of time records).
 The file will still continue to be processed for duplicates and redactions as long as quick mode is not enabled.

 ## Compiling Tips
 Building for the local architecture is very easy, just run `cargo build --release`